sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

   <li><strong>Output:</strong> Combines all grouped segments into a single DataFrame for further analysis or graph construction.</li>
 </ul>

+<p></p>
-<p>This function facilitates efficient grouping of sliding window segments, enabling robust graph-based analysis for temporal patterns in EEG data.</p>
+This function facilitates efficient grouping of sliding window segments, enabling robust graph-based analysis for temporal patterns in EEG data.

 <p></p>
 {% highlight python %}